 Jesus gained his authority by embodying the deepest principles of everything we long for as humans, and everything God wants for his people.
 Jesus lived out everything he expects of his followers, and modeled everything his kingdom would consist of.
 He became everything that is his father’s character, from beginning to end — birth to death.
 (Philippians 2:3-11)

-He was totally secure in his relationship to God, his ultimate identity, and it made it possible for God to pour through him despite any life circumstances.
+He was totally secure in his relationship to God, his ultimate identity, and it made it possible for God to pour through him powerfully despite any prestigious life circumstances to be leveraged.

-One way of living works to gain a fragile and temporary authority based on strategic calculations and fear of man – a status you must take for yourself or fail trying to do so.
+One way of living strives to gain a fragile and temporary authority based on strategic calculations and fear of man — a status you must take for yourself or try till you fail in despair.

-One way of living gains unshakeable and eternal authority based on trust and fear of God – a status the all-powerful King grants to those who take on the likeness of him and one you cannot fail in if you sincerely desire it rightly.
+Another way of living gains unshakeable and eternal authority based on trust and fear of God — a status the all-powerful King grants to those who take on the likeness of him and one you cannot fail in, as its power neither come from you nor can be taken from you.

 I have spent much of my life, consciously or not, trying to achieve authority through ways that ultimately boil down to having, or wanting others to have, “fear of man”.

-It’s important we grasp this as leaders in our families, as fathers of our children, as leaders in our churches and communities, and as ambassadors of our king in our societies.
+It’s crucial we grasp this as leaders in our families, as fathers of our children, as leaders in our churches and communities, and as ambassadors of our king in our societies.

-Let’s humble ourselves, love sacrificially, and seek hard after Jesus rather fame and respect for self.
-Then, God’s character, and thus his authority, will channel through us.
-It’s greater, and more helpful for everyone, than any authority we could hope to gain on our own.
+Let’s humble ourselves, love sacrificially, and seek hard after Jesus rather than fame and acknowledgement for ourselves.
+Then, God’s character and, thus, his authority, will channel through us.
+It’s greater and more helpful for everyone than any authority we could hope to gain on our own!

-Then, in whatever ways God uses us, with seeming authority to man or not, we can be sure it will bring us the greatest, most lasting satisfaction we could hope for.
+In whatever way God uses us as we channel his authority, no matter what that looks like to fellow man, we can be sure it will bring us the greatest, most lasting satisfaction we could hope for.